 The Royal Australian Navy Band only plays Reveille

-Departure of Her Excellency includes Vice Regal Salute
+- Departure of Her Excellency, including a Vice Regal Salute

 - Departure of official guests